gvwilson/sensibleadventures/cloudherd/new.md

 that was just starting to melt, but it was still as solid as the mountains themselves.
 The village's two-story wooden houses sheltered inside the walls like ducklings in a nest.
-Thin licks of smoke rose from their slate chimneys, while goat pens, vegetable plots, and racks laden with drying spiderwebs filled the spaces between them.
+Thin licks of smoke rose from their slate chimneys, while goof pens, vegetable plots, and racks laden with drying spiderwebs filled the spaces between them.

 To the west, the wall dropped straight into a steep-sided gorge.
 A